johnkit/ace3p-production/doc/notes/UsingProjects.md

   particular, be sure you have (i) set the smtkProjectManagerPlugin to load automatically, (ii) configured the applications settings/preferences items "Workflows Folder" and "Projects Root Folder".
-* The example requires a mesh file, preferably small and of type genesis (.gen).

 ## Initial View Setup

 When first starting the application, a number of view panels appear on the left- hand side of the application.
 Each panel is a Dock Widget that can be closed or undocked in the same way that ParaView panels work.
 For simulation preprocessing,